MarkHershey/gmail-paylah/README.md

 # gmail-paylah

+This is a Python utility to

+1. Export emails from **Gmail**
+2. Parse emails from
+    - **DBS PayLah!** (Singapore)
+    - **Fave** (Singapore)
+    - **Grab** (Singapore)
-This is a Python utility to export emails from Gmail, parse emails from DBS PayLah!
-(Singapore) / Fave (Singapore), and extract the transaction details.
-Extracted details are then written to a CSV/JSON file.
+3. Extract the transaction details and save to a CSV/JSON file.

+## Assumptions

+1. Your DBS PayLah! / Fave / Grab account is linked to your Gmail account.
+Usually, you will receive an email receipt for each transaction.
+2. You are able to enable the Gmail API on your Google account.
+(Instructions below)

 ## Usage